 Treating Wood Sorrel in Garden Beds

 In garden beds, the only organic approach is to carefully dig out the weeds, roots and all.
-This is a difficult task because the root are tiny and the smallest piece left behind will resprout into new weeds.
+This is a difficult task because the roots are tiny and the smallest piece left behind will resprout into new weeds.
 And you may need to dig up ornamental plants briefly in order to sift through the soil and remove the offending wood sorrel root.
 For many gardeners, the battle with wood sorrel is one they simply resign themselves to as an expected struggle.

 Another option is to carefully use an herbicide with glyphosate.
 This is broad spectrum plant killer that will kill all plants, so take great care to apply it carefully.
 Some gardeners brush the weed-killer by hand onto the leaves of the weed.
 If you spray, use a small spray bottle and apply the weed killer only to the weed foliage on a windless day when the spray will not drift onto other plants.
 Glyphosate (sold under brands such as Roundup) will kill the entire plant, roots and all, so it is the most effective chemical solution.
 Other narrow-spectrum weed killers don't touch wood sorrel.